 Speaking of baby wash and gentle products, sometimes commercial and chemical soaps and cleansers can do more harm than good.
 Try implementing natural and hydrating products in your skincare routine especially in the winter.
 Aloe vera oil, honey extracts as well as beneficial goat milk skincare products are all gentle and nourishing sources that can fight against dryness.

-What’s your best hack for combating dry winter skin?
+What’s your best hack for combating dry winter skin or your best “how to prevent dry skin” tip?
 Please let me know in the comment section below!